TSMC Expects 30% Sales Rise Despite Global Economic Ructions

 Top Economist Urges China to Seize TSMC If US Ramps Up Sanctions

-Sales this year should accelerate from 2021’s 24.9%, which was in dollar terms, Chairman Mark Liu said at the company’s annual shareholder meeting on Wednesday.
-The company said in April annual revenue in dollar terms should exceed its previous outlook for growth in percentage terms in the mid- to high-20s.
+Sales growth this year should accelerate from 2021’s 24.9%, which was in dollar terms, Chairman Mark Liu said at the company’s annual shareholder meeting on Wednesday.
+That’s in line with executive remarks in April that gave an official outlook of topping mid- to high-20% growth in 2022.

+TSMC’s projection comes as concerns persist that inflation, the war in Ukraine and Chinese lockdowns will hammer demand for gadgets.
+On Wednesday, executives acknowledged smartphones and computers have been hard-hit but that spending in other areas such as electric vehicles have exceeded expectations.
+They played down the effect of inflation, saying the rise in prices was gradually abating.

+“The current inflation has no direct impact on the semiconductor industry as the demand drop is mainly for consumer devices like smartphones and PCs while EV demand is very strong and partially exceeds our supply capacity so we are making inventory adjustments,” Liu said.
+“Utilization rate is full for the rest of the year.”

 TSMC, the most advanced maker of chips for tech giants from Apple Inc. to Nvidia Corp., rose more than 1% in Taipei, after having shed more than a tenth of its value this year.
 While the Taiwanese company has been one of the biggest beneficiaries in past years of soaring demand for chips in a growing range of connected devices, investors fear policy tightening around the world will begin to erode consumption in 2022.